mbretter/acme2/README.md

 ### DNS challenge

-The DNS TXT record, where you have to put the auth key, is called _acme-challenge, e.g. _acme-challenge.example.org 300 IN TXT "w2toDKxcQx2N8zcu4HnDboT1FceHs7lupLMTXsPbXCQ".
+The DNS TXT record, where you have to put the auth key, is called _acme-challenge, e.g.

+_acme-challenge.example.org 300 IN TXT "w2toDKxcQx2N8zcu4HnDboT1FceHs7lupLMTXsPbXCQ".

 You can put multiple TXT records with the same name there, this is needed if you are using wildcard domains and an alternative subject name with the domainname.

 ### HTTP challenge

 When using HTTP challenges, you have to put the auth key under the path:

-/.well-known/acme-challenge/<token>
+/.well-known/acme-challenge/&lt;token&gt;

 /.well-known/acme-challenge/LoqXcYV8q5ONbJQxbmR7SCTNo3tiAXDfowyjxAjEuX0

-the token is found inside the challenge data.
+The token can be found inside the challenge data.

-Important: the well known path must be available using HTTP not HTTPS, even if you have a valid certificate, otherwise you will have problems when re-newing your certificate.
+Important: the well known path must be available using HTTP not HTTPS, even if you have a valid certificate, otherwise you will have problems when renewing your certificate.

+## finalize

+ToDo

+## download the certificate

+ToDo